the-turing-way/the-turing-way/governance/community-calls/20240117-collaboration-cafe.md

     - Do we have any best practices for working across multiple repositories? --> What other communities have we seen do this well?
     - JupyterBook has a fairly segmented ecosystem
     - ALS: Sign-posting for the Community Handbook?
 Contributors guide?
 Adding more materials about how to navigate through the guides?
-    - We can definitely ping Angus in the Turing Way and ask his experience of issues and the Jupyter Book eco system as he’s onboarded himself
+    - We can definitely ping Angus in the Turing Way and ask his experience of issues and the Jupyter Book ecosystem as he’s onboarded himself
     - We might want to look at our issue template to budget cross-connection
     - What does an MVP look like?
     - Separating the TTW book from the rest of the repo?